 The Italian cuisine was developed through centuries and is known for its regional diversity; with an abundance of taste and is the most popular in the world.
-Again, I reached out to my fellow bloggers and they have shared some amazing experience in Rome – and it’s simply about pizza.
+Again, I reached out to my fellow bloggers and they have shared some amazing experiences in Rome – and it’s so much more than pizza and pasta.

 The best gelato in Rome, and also the prettiest

 If there’s one Italian food more necessary to a happy life than pasta, it’s gelato.
 Gelato is the Italian version of ice cream, but anyone who has gelato knows that is far more than just that.
 Gelato is made with more milk and less cream than regular ice cream, which, oddly, results in a creamier and smoother substance than the denser ice cream.
 Gelato also has less butterfat than ice cream, which allows the flavors to come through more clearly.

 While there’s no shortage of “gelaterias” in Italy, not all are created equal.
 And of all of the shops in Rome, one particular gelato stop stands above the rest.

 Tucked away on a quiet street half a mile from Termini is an unassuming gelateria called Come Il Latte.
 The name means “like milk” in Italian, a nod to the incredibly smooth and silky nature of their gelato.
 The shop has been named the best gelato shop in Rome several times since it opened in 2014, and it lives up to the title.